 Repairing Broken Coil Springs

-The only safe way to repair a broken spring is by replacing it.
+When it comes to garage door repair, replacing a broken spring is the only safe way to address it.
 While this may seem straightforward, most springs are highly compressed and dangerous if removed without the proper tools and experience.
-It is recommended to replace the spring on the opposite side of the car simultaneously and install new shocks along with the spring.
+It is recommended to simultaneously replace the spring on the opposite side of the garage door and install new shocks along with the spring.

 Preventing Coil Spring Damage